kylecoberly/fis-computer-setup/README.md

 ### MacOS and Ubuntu

-Run these commands, swapping you `you@example.com` and `Your Name` for your actual email and name.
+Run these commands, **swapping** you `you@example.com` and `Your Name` for **your actual email and name**.

 ```bash
 git config --global user.email "you@example.com"
 git config --global user.name "Your Name"
 ```

-Follow [these steps](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) to connect your computer to Github
+Follow [these steps](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) to connect your computer to Github:
+1. Check if you have an SSH key for your computer: https://docs.github.com/en/github/authenticating-to-github/checking-for-existing-ssh-keys
+2. **If you do not** add one by following *all* of these steps: https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

 ## Set up zsh